UoB-COMSM0166/2026-group-27/README.md

 # 6. Evaluation

-The evaluation of Lost in Bristol followed an iterative design approach.
-The game was tested in a prototype stage, allowing us to identify and fix usability issues, navigation problems, and technical bugs during development before releasing the game.
+The game was evaluated during its prototype stage, enabling us to identify and fix usability issues, navigation problems, and technical bugs during development before releasing the game.

-Although the game did not yet include the final Bristol-themed visuals, this allowed us to focus on evaluating the core gameplay mechanics without the influence of visual or narrative elements.
+Since the game did not yet include the final Bristol-themed visuals, this allowed us to focus on evaluating the core gameplay mechanics without the influence of visual or narrative elements.

 We used a mixed-methods approach, combining quantitative data from the System Usability Scale (SUS) with qualitative feedback from Think Aloud sessions.
-This allowed us to understand how well users could complete tasks and their overall experience during gameplay.
+This helped us understand how well users could complete tasks and their overall experience during gameplay.

 ## 6.1 Qualitative Evaluation: Think Aloud